 Abusing heroin can be very dangerous and can significantly impair a user’s ability to function in many areas of life, such as work, school, and home.
 The sooner you seek treatment for heroin abuse or heroin addiction, the more likely you are to prevent consequences, such as 9:

 As previously stated, suddenly reducing or quitting heroin use often results in distressing withdrawal symptoms that can cause significant impairment in a user’s life.
-Commonly reported heroin withdrawal symptoms include 4,5:
+Commonly reported signs of heroin withdrawal include 4,5:

 Attending a professional heroin detox program can increase your comfort, reduce the risk of relapse, and prevent complications.
-While the symptoms listed above can be painful and uncomfortable, they are not typically life-threatening.
-However, heroin detox poses many potential risks and complications that can be dangerous.
+While the signs of heroin withdrawal listed above can be painful and uncomfortable, they are not typically life-threatening.
+However, heroin detox protocol poses many potential risks and complications that can be dangerous.
 These include 4,5,9:

 Heroin is a relatively short-acting opioid, which means it will be processed and removed from the body faster than many long-acting opioids, such as methadone 6.
 When the heroin effects wear off, withdrawal symptoms typically emerge within 6-12 hours of the most recent dose, peak in intensity within 1-3 days, and gradually resolve within 5-7 days 6.